The Original Austin Healey Parts Specialist

 • Chassis-up restoration noted

-• Engine and gearbox with overdrive noted
+• Engine, gearbox and overdrive work noted

 • 2912cc engine upgrade noted

-1958 Austin Healey BN6 100/6 listed as Lot 294 at Mathewsons auction
+1958 Austin Healey BN6 100/6 entered as Lot 294 at Mathewsons

 Image: Mathewsons, used with permission.
 Mathewsons branding retained.

-Why this BN6 100/6 is interesting
+Why this BN6 100/6 remains interesting

 View Lot 294 on Mathewsons Watch Lot 294 Video